JesusValeraDev/JesusValeraDev.github.io/content/2023-02-20-declaring-array-structures-in-php.md

 List<User> users = new ArrayList<>();
 ```

-There have been some attempts to achieve that.
-One of the most recent ones was done by **Nikita Popov** in
+There have been some attempts to achieve that. **Nikita Popov** made one of the most recent ones in
 this [pull request](https://github.com/PHPGenerics/php-generics-rfc/issues/45).
 Unfortunately, the conclusion was that
 regarding the current PHP status, that is not doable (at least in the short/medium term), as it would require rewriting
-an enormous amount of code some of which is very critical.
+an enormous amount of code, some of which is very critical.

-Hopefully, some tools like **PHPStan** or **Psalm** help us to analyze the code statically, which means, they do not
+Fortunately, tools like **PHPStan** or **Psalm** help us analyze the code statically.
+That means, they do not
 execute but check the code for inconsistencies based on PHP comments.

-There are 3 different ways to define the type of elements in a PHP array:
+There are three different ways to define the type of elements in a PHP array:

 1. Legacy way: `User[]`
 2. List Shape: `array<int,mixed>` & `list<mixed>`